 The most critical component of New Mexico's Statewide Traffic Records System (STRS) is the office itself.
-The STRS Office supports management and technical personnel charged with implementing and managing the projects designed to create and maintain the STRS model, as depicted above.
+The STRS Office supports administrative and technical personnel to manage and implement the projects designed to create and maintain the STRS model, as depicted above.